Roswell Roots Festival

 Black Heritage Festival at Shorty Howell Park Activity Building

-Visit with merchants while enjoying music and food at this celebration of African American history and culture.
+Visit with merchants, enjoy music and food, and celebrate African American history and culture.
 Feb.
-10.
+22.

 Blackout Market & Open-Mic Night at Lawrenceville Arts Center

-Hawks vs. Raptors: HBCU Night at State Farm Arena
+Hawks vs. Pistons: HBCU Night at State Farm Arena

-Celebrate the educational excellence of more than 100 Historically Black Colleges and Universities at this annual event with an exclusive T-shirt and a $10 food voucher.
+Celebrate the educational excellence of more than 100 Historically Black Colleges and Universities with an exclusive t-shirt and $10 food credit.
 Feb.
 23.

 Atlanta History Center